MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-defined-devices.md

 - Identify the devices that are contained in the thermal zone:

-  - _TZD to list the non-processor devices in the thermal zone.
+  - _TZD to list the nonprocessor devices in the thermal zone.

   - _PSL to list the processors in the thermal zone.